agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Connections**

-Probably not much, but you get credentials which are very good which can allow you to get connections.
-No during a PhD I suppose.
-This gets a 6/10.
+Probably not much, but you get credentials which are very good which can allow you to get connections (Not during a PhD I suppose).
+This gets a 6/10 rating.

 **Credentials**